mendix/docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 When an initiative is finished or the initiative is not relevant for the current time being, you can archive an initiative.

 {{% alert type="info" %}}
 Both Portfolio Managers and Contributors can archive an initiative.
 Only Viewers cannot do this action.
-For more information on roles and permissions, see the [Members](/developerportal/portfolio-management/access-management/#members) section.
+For more information on roles and permissions, see the [Members](/developerportal/portfolio-management/access-management/#members) section in *Access Management*.
 {{% /alert %}}

 To archive an initiative, perform the following steps: